Promotional Features

 5. Plant-based foods in Europe: What do consumers want?
 Smart Protein Project https://smartproteinproject.eu/consumer-attitudes-plant-based-food-report/ (2021).

-More content from Angel Yeast – Human Health
+More from Angel Yeast – Human Health

-Related resources from Angel Yeast – Human Health
+Content provided by Angel Yeast – Human Health